 Switzerland is one of my favourite countries on Earth.
 I mean, it’s just ridiculously beautiful – how could you not love it?!
 I have put off going back there for a while because it’s expensive, and I wanted to save up a little so I didn’t have to do the ‘budget’ experience (also because I wanted to eat aaaaaall the food).

-However, renting a car and doing a Switzerland road trip doesn’t need to cost an arm and a leg (or any other limbs) – so, grab some friends, rent a car and do one of the most epic road trips of your life!
+However, renting a car and doing a Switzerland road trip doesn’t need to cost an arm and a leg (or any other limbs) – so, grab some friends, rent a car and do one of the most epic road trips in Europe (and of your life)!

 Disclaimer: As always, I do get some experiences sponsored and also do have affiliate links on this blog.
 This helps to keep this blog going in order to provide you with all the awesome info you deserve!
 Of course, all opinions are 100% my own and I would never recommend something I don’t honestly believe is awesome.
 Thank you to Hertz Europe, The Passage (Basel), Basel Tourism and Mövenpick Zürich Regensdorf for making this Switzerland road trip incredible!